flybywiresim/docs/docs/fbw-a32nx/feature-guides/cFMS.md

 Enabling this feature should allow:

 - **IFR clearance access through the MSFS ATC**
+    - Although these methods allow you to use MSFS ATC with our custom FMS throughout the flight it does not fix the MSFS ATC system.
+        - Do not expect MSFS ATC to be aware of altitude constraints in SIDs and STARs.
+        - Do not expect MSFS ATC to provide descent clearance at the proper time.
 - **Usage of the VFR map**

 #### MSFS ATC + VFR Map